-There are no photocopying facilities available in the Reading Room, but readers are welcome to bring their own camera for copying material, in line with the Huguenot Library's digital copying policy.
+There are no photocopying facilities available.
+Readers are welcome to bring their own camera for copying material, in line with the Huguenot Library's digital copying policy.
 Please let the Librarian know if you wish to take any images.

-On the day of your visit, the Librarian will either be on hand to offer guidance or can be contacted by email or phone.
+On the day of your visit, the Librarian will be on hand to offer guidance.

 Copying of Library material

-Visitors to the Library are able to copy limited amounts of material held by the Library for use in private study only.
-The Librarian is also able to provide such material to enquirers who are unable to visit the library.
+Visitors to the Library are able to copy material not in copyright held by the Library.
+The Librarian is also able to provide such material to enquirers who are unable to visit the Library.
 For details and costs, see the Readers charges leaflet.